inet-framework/inet-showcases/visualizer/mobility/doc/index.rst

 ----------------

 This example only demonstrates the key features of mobility visualization.
-For more information, refer to the ``MobilityVisualizer`` NED documentation.
+For more information, refer to the :ned:`MobilityVisualizer` NED documentation.

 Discussion